 Best Places To Visit in Guatemala

-Little Villages Around Lake Atitlan
+Little Villages around Lake Atitlán

-It's no surprise that Lake Atitlan is Guatemala's most visited vacation spot.
-Lake Atitlan is surrounded by three magnificent volcanoes and is close to Guatemala City, which is home to the main international airport.
-The landscape is stunning, and the temperate climate of the Highland region is ideal for enjoying the lake's fresh water.
-In addition to the compelling natural splendor, 14 different Mayan communities encircle Lake Atitlan.
-Panajachel and Santiago Atitlan are the most popular.
-The remaining settlements, however, accommodate all preferences.
-For instance, San Juan La Laguna boasts an impressive cultural scene and provides numerous workshops and live demonstrations of regional customs.
-San Marcos La Laguna, on the other hand, embodies the principles of a healthy natural existence and is perfect for yoga retreats and tranquil outdoor enjoyment.
-There are also a number of eco-lodges and villas on the lake's banks that are only accessible by boat.
+San Juan La Laguna, for instance, boasts an impressive cultural scene and provides numerous workshops and live demonstrations of regional customs.
+San Marcos La Laguna, on the other hand, embodies the principles of a healthy, natural lifestyle and is perfect for yoga retreats and tranquil outdoor activities.
+There are also a number of eco-lodges and villas on the banks of the lake that can only be accessed by boat.

 Karstic Water Bodies in Huehuetenango

-Tacana Volcano in San Marcos
+Tacaná Volcano in San Marcos

 Q’umarkaj, Quiché

-Caves of Candelaria, Coban
+Caves of Candelaria, Cobán

 Xocomil and Xetulul, Retalhuleu

-Crater Azul, Peten
+Crater Azul, Petén